rstudio/rstudio-docker-products/server-pro/README.md

 #### Configuration

-The configuration of RStudio Server Pro is made on a set of file in the `/etc/rstudio` directory.
-Mount this directory as volume with the host machine to change the configuration and restart the container for changes to take effect.
+RStudio Workbench is configured via config files in the in the `/etc/rstudio` directory.
+Mount this directory as a volume from the host machine.
+Changes will take effect when the container is restarted.

 Be sure the config files have: